 Wait, I thought you said I can go 3 weeks without food?
 Yes, you could.
 But it is miserable.
 Have you tried fasting for 24 hours?
 Try it.
 You'll likely have low energy, and probably get a headache.
 Now, consider that you will be under tremendous stress during a natural disaster.
 Want to go days without eating?
 You'll need fuel to operate at peak performance, so don't sell yourself short in this area.

 Also consider that you may have to eat on the go, and that water may be scarce so heating dehydrated meals may not be possible.
 We leave it to your discretion whether to include a cooking kit.
 If preparing for a family then have the cooking kit go in dads pack, while mom and the kids hold the lighter food.

 Ready to Eat Options:

-- 3' of Aluminum Foil
+- 3' of Aluminum Foil for variety of uses

 Warm food does more than just fill you up, it's also comforting.
 And comfort during rough times is a literal lifesaver.
 Don't try to be a tough guy, give yourself the option to get a brief respite once in a while.
 It could be days or weeks before the situation your facing gets better.
 So for those reasons we also suggest:

 - Instant Coffee: don't forget the Sugar Packets & Powered Creamer

 - Hot Chocolate: For the little ones

 - Gummie Bears or Hard Candy: something sweet that won't melt/crush